 - Don’t be the rear sleeper.

-A major problem with being the rear sleeper is the issue of condensation which will get on much of the wall side of your sleeping bag.
+A significant problem with being the rear sleeper is the issue of condensation, which will get on much of the wall side of your sleeping bag.
 Another problem is having to crawl over the front sleeper if you need to relieve yourself at night.
-This is a problem for both tent mates.
+Climbing out is a problem for both tent mates.

 Putting it up